 - Proposal Cooperator: Enter the name and contact information for the proposal cooperator.
 The cooperator is the organization or community that is submitting a proposal for consideration. - Applicant Information: Enter the name and contact information for the applicant or organization who will be implementing the project.
 If you are working with a state/island forestry agency or non-profit who will be implementing the project on behalf of a community, please be sure their information is indicated in the applicant information section and the community contact information is indicated in the proposal cooperator section.
 If you are both the community contact and the one implementing the project both of these sections are the same. - Project Information: Enter a uniquely descriptive name or title for the project, as well as the community's name(s), the county(s) the project is located within, and the Congressional district. - GIS Coordinates of Project Area: Include either a reference point with acreage, or boundary points for the project in latitude and longitude entered in the following format: 39.000, -104.300.
 A "Reference Point" displays a single marker with a name on a map and can be used for indicating a general region without specifying exact boundaries.
 An "Area" defines a region with a boundary defined by straight lines.
 At least three points are needed to define an area.
 For projects such as fuel treatments, provide sufficient points to define the area.
 For CWPP development, please include a description of the planning area and type (e.g., municipality boundary, fire response district, township, etc.).
 Coordinate data must be in WGS84 datum. - Brief Project Overview and Purpose: Provide a brief purpose statement or synopsis for the project. - Grant Component Type: Respond with the grant component type that applies to the application: (select only one per application) 1.)
 Creating or Updating a Community Wildfire Protection Plan (CWPP) that is more than five (5) years old.
-OR 2.)
-Project described in a CWPP that is less than ten (10) years old. - At-risk Community: Respond with either a "yes" or "no" and provide a verification link to the data source you are relying upon to make the at-risk determination.
+Or 2.)
+Project described in a CWPP that is less than ten (10) years old.
+If applying for a project described in a CWPP, either provide a link to the CWPP, or submit a copy to the CWDG inbox at SM.FS.usfs cwdg@usda.gov. - At-risk Community: Respond with either a "yes" or "no" and provide a verification link to the data source you are relying upon to make the at-risk determination.
 This is a fundamental eligibility requirement, so if you answer "no" you are not eligible for funding under this opportunity.
 Please verify with state forestry agency or equivalent prior to applying.
 Documentation and verification will be required.
 This may be accomplished by either entering a link to the verification source in the application narrative, or by submitting documentation to the CWDG inbox at SM.FS.usfs cwdg@usda.gov).
-An at-risk community is defined as an area that is comprised of:

-Option 1: An interface community as defined in the notice entitled "Wildland Urban Interface Communities Within the Vicinity of Federal Lands That Are at High Risk from Wildfire," issued by the Secretary of Agriculture and the Secretary of the Interior in accordance with title IV of the Department of the Interior and Related Agencies Appropriations Act, 2001 (114 Stat.
+An at-risk community is defined as an area that is comprised of: Option 1: An interface community as defined in the notice entitled "Wildland Urban Interface Communities Within the Vicinity of Federal Lands That Are at High Risk from Wildfire," issued by the Secretary of Agriculture and the Secretary of the Interior in accordance with title IV of the Department of the Interior and Related Agencies Appropriations Act, 2001 (114 Stat.
 1009) (66 Fed.
 Reg.
 753, January 4, 2001), or